By Brand Point Content

 Here are a few tips from Tammy and Lyssie on alternatives to grilling meat:

 Skipping the burger at the barbeque doesn’t give you free reign over the chips and dip.
 The USDA recommends most men and women have one and a half to two cups of fruit per day, so why not seize the opportunity to treat your guests to a grilled fruit kabob?
 Experiment with different fruits on the grill such as pineapples, peaches and strawberries, which are refreshing and a good source of fiber.
+Make sure you’re using a good stainless steel grill as well, as this gives you more versatility with the recipes you can cook.

 Many meatless options are low in saturated fat.
 However, some vegetarian-friendly foods, such as cheese, nuts and grains, can be high in calories.
 Make sure to pay attention to the portion sizes you eat and pick foods that will fill you up.
 If you need a visual, remember that one serving of dairy is equivalent to four pieces of cheese the size of playing dice.